tommyd450/Crust-Studios-Pitch/index.md

 This is the website, we are using to display any and all information relating to our new and upcoming game, Crust Busters.

+> "We want to deliver the best game we possibly can to our consumers" - Crust Studios

 ### Brainstorming Session

 This is the link to our brain storming session that took place on Trello.